-- We talked about different patterns/strategies for improving robustness: Guardrails, redundancy, separation, graceful degradation, human in the loop, and undoable actions - There's no silver bullet!
+- We talked about different patterns/strategies for improving robustness - There's no silver bullet!
 Different strategies are suitable for different contexts and applications - Each pattern will also increase the overall system complexity and add to the development cost - In practice, it is impossible to predict and prevent every possible failure - Failure analysis methods like FTA and HAZOP help, but also require domain knowledge - But systematically thinking about possible failures & mitigations during the design is a critical step! - If you don't design for robustness, your system is unlikely to be robust by "accident"